jonkb/TicTrainer-node/README.md

 # TicTrainer-node
 The files used to serve TicTrainer via node.js

-The constant "debugging" in root/server.js should be edited before executing
+The constant "debugging" in root/server.js should be set before executing